 In accordance with an act of the General Assembly of the State of Georgia, all candidates for degrees are required to possess and demonstrate a reasonable mastery of United States history, Georgia history, the United States Constitution, and the Georgia Constitution.
 The history requirements are met by the successful completion of History 2111 or History 2112.
 The constitution requirements are met by the successful completion of Political Science 1101.
 Out-of-state transfer credits for these three courses and credits obtained via CLEP, Advanced Placement, or a similar program do not satisfy the requirements of the State of Georgia (valdosta.edu/academics/academic-affairs/vp-office/advising/state-of-georgia-legislative-requirements.php).

 The Georgia Legislative Exemption Exams in Georgia History and Georgia Constitution are offered to students whose United States History or Political Science course(s) did not include material on Georgia history or the Georgia Constitution, and to students who have obtained credits in American Government or in United States History via CLEP, Advanced Placement, or a similar program.
 Satisfactory completion of the exams will meet the Legislative requirements in Georgia History and Georgia Constitution.

 Please speak with your advisor or contact the Office of Testing for more information.
-The Georgia Exemption Exams are given daily by appointment at no cost and may be taken as many times as is needed to obtain a passing score.
-The passing score on the Georgia History and Georgia Constituion Exams is 52% (26 correct answers and 13 correct answers, respectively).
+The Georgia Exemption Exams are has no cost and may be taken as many times as is needed to obtain a passing score.
+The passing score on the Georgia History and Georgia Constitution Exams is 52% (26 correct answers and 13 correct answers, respectively).

 DISTANCE LEARNING STUDENTS REQUIRING THE GEORGIA EXEMPTION EXAMS: Valdosta State students who do not attend classes on campus may have the exam proctored at another site since the exams are administered through Blazeview.